mxrguspxrt/TenMillionObjects/README.md

 # Why?

-Test different languages and environments, how they handle creating ten million objects with one instance variable.
+To test different languages and environments, how they handle creating ten million objects with one instance variable.

 OOP is beautiful and a software engineer should be able to create objects without being concerned about memory or CPU time issues.